rajshekharM/vehicle-classifier-and-pedestrian-tracker/README.md

 # Vehicle-classifier-and-pedestrian-tracker
-Sepetember 2017 Project # YOLO versions that have come up later (yolov2 and yolov3) are better performing and easier to build Vehicle classifier using own dataset to train Inception on python-tensorflow platform and using YOLO to identify pedestrians
+Sepetember 2017 Project
+# Update May 2019 : YOLO versions that have come up later (yolov2 and yolov3) are better performing and easier to build

+Vehicle classifier using own dataset to train Inception on python-tensorflow platform and using YOLO to identify pedestrians

 # Autonomous-Security-and-Suveillance-System-using-Image-Processing-and-Deep-Learning.
 Special thanks to Chaya N Aishwarya and team for making it possible The system manages to capture an image of a vehicle, identify the type of the vehicle and also the number plate and hence stores the results in a database.
 This database can hence store details of all blacklisted vehicles.
 Deep Learning was adopted to identify the type of vehicle by creating a database of images of cars on Indian roads.
 Image processing was applied to identify the number plate and hence export the result into the database.